Trigger Run via Webhook

 Example

-For example, if you make your request via Postman (or any other API application), this is how it looks like:
+You can add variable names and values as key-value pairs to your request body.
+For example, if you make your request via Postman (or any other API application), this is how it would look like:

-You do not need to include all variables in your body request.
-Include only those variables that you need to pass data to.
+You do not need to include all (or any at all) variables in your body request.
+Include only those variables that you need to match data to.

 Sometimes you might want to trigger another TaskBot within a TaskBot run.
 For this, you can use Send HTTP Request building block (see APIs: Send HTTP Request).
 See example set-up below.